 PRO TIP: Apply Flamecheck M-111 to the curtains and furnishings inside your home.
 This application adds an extra layer of fire protection, and will keep your soft furnishings from igniting from radiant heat.
-Flamecheck M-111 works by making a melamine carbon shield when exposed to high temperatures (which will not support combustion).
+Since 2012 furniture manufactures are no longer required to treat soft furninshings with flame retardants.

 Debris and Combustible Belongings

 Once you’ve treated the interior and exterior of the structure of your home, you need to turn to the outside.
 For the best success, clear a 30’ zone around your residence.
 Start with a 5′ zone directly next to your home, this areas should be thoroughly cleaned, keeping in mind that the roof or under your porch may have areas where debris has built up.

 - Remove any dry and overgrown vegetation.